Table of Contents

 2. Mark the true statement:

-- Agglutination involves the formation of antigen clumps on suspension of a fluid.
+- Agglutination involves the formation of antigen clumps on the suspension of a fluid.

 - PCR-based antibody production is used in immunofluorescence.